artbleymy/STLayoutDSL/README.md

 ]
 ```

-For adding it to your Xcode project:
+For adding to Xcode project:
 1. Go to your project settings in Xcode
 2. Select *Package Dependencies* tab
 3. Tap *Plus* button